r5r3/s32p-proxy/README.md

 ## Project Direction

-`s3-proxy-manager` is the **control plane** (auth/routing/worker lifecycle) for per-user S3 access to a shared filesystem.
-VersityGW remains the storage-facing component and continues to perform the authoritative SigV4 validation.
+`s3-proxy-manager` is the **control plane**: authentication/routing/worker lifecycle for per-user S3 access to a shared filesystem.

+VersityGW remains the storage-facing component and performs the authoritative SigV4 validation.